What is Pain Reprocessing Therapy?

 Pain Reprocessing Therapy is an approach aimed at changing the way your brain processes pain triggers.
 The approach was developed by The Pain Psychology Center, and is based on the premise that pain is a danger signal.
 Because of this, any activities or situations which we perceive as threatening are more likely to cause or intensify pain.

-+ Does Pain Reprocessing therapy work?
++ Is Pain Reprocessing therapy evidence based?

 A randomized clinical trial conducted in 2021 found that 66% of participants who were treated with pain reprocessing therapy had no more pain or nearly no pain after 4 weeks of therapy.
 98% of them had improved pain levels.
 This was in stark contrast to the Placebo group (20% had no pain) and the group treated with conventional care (only 10% had no pain after treatment).